 Because the hair follicles are not killed off by alopecia areata, they remain ready to resume normal hair production whenever they receive the appropriate signal.
 Depending on the severity of the individual case the condition can be treated, and Belgravia offer a bespoke hair loss treatment plan to those with patchy hair loss from alopecia areata.

 Belgravia recommends using a high strength minoxidil from the selection available at each centre as these have shown in many cases to be highly effective for treating hair loss from alopecia areata.
-Minoxidil is licensed by the MHRA and approved by the FDA as a hair loss treatment, and when applied twice a day to the patches of hair loss as part of a hair loss treatment plan, it can regrow hair in just a few months.
+Minoxidil is licensed by the MHRA and approved by the FDA as a hair loss treatment, and when applied twice a day to the patches of hair loss as part of a custom treatment plan, it can regrow hair in just a few months.

 Frustratingly though, for people with alopecia areata a cure is never possible, and whilst years may go by without any hair loss, there is always a chance the condition can return.
 However, it’s also true that the condition can have environmental triggers, and establishing what these might be could potentially prevent relapses.